-In this section, we present the effect of the LLR simplified calculation on the performance of a binary LDPC code, with a code rate of 1/2 and a parity check matrix of size 512×1024 , and for a decoding algorithm using the LLR at its input: the SPA algorithm.
-The LDPC code is associated with two square constellations: 16-QAM and 64-QAM and the associated Gray coding, and a Gaussian channel.
+In this section, we present the effect of the LLR simplified calculation on the performance of a binary LDPC code, with a code rate of 1/2 and a parity check matrix of size 512 × 1024, and for a decoding algorithm using the LLR at its input: the SPA algorithm.
+The LDPC code is associated with two square constellations: 16-QAM and 64-QAM and the associated Gray mapping, and Gaussian and Rayleigh channels.

-Figures 1 and 2 show respectively for 16-QAM and 64-QAM, performance comparisons, on a Gaussian channel, between an LDPC code using the exact calculation of the LLR and an LDPC code the simplified analysis by applying the simplified max-log-MAP algorithm.
+Figures 1 and 2 show respectively for 16-QAM and 64-QAM, performance comparisons, on a Gaussian channel, between an LDPC code using the exact calculation of the LLR and an LDPC code the simplified calculation by applying the max-log-MAP algorithm.

 Fig. 1.
-Performance comparisons, under Gaussian channel, of (512, 1024) LDPC code using exact LLR computation and its simplified calculation using Simplified Max-Log-MAP algorithm. for 16-OAM
+Performance comparisons, under Gaussian channel, of (512, 1024) LDPC code using exact LLR computation and its simplified calculation using Max-Log-MAP algorithm, for 16-QAM

 Fig. 2.
-Performance comparisons, under Gaussian channel, of (512, 1024) LDPC code using exact LLR computation and its simplified calculation using Simplified Max-Log-MAP algorithm, for 64-QAM
+Performance comparisons, under Gaussian channel, of (512, 1024) LDPC code using exact LLR computation and its simplified calculation using Max-Log-MAP algorithm, for 64-QAM

 In figures 1 and 2, we can see that the LDPC code using the simplified LLR computations has a minimal performance loss for 16-QAM.
 For 64-QAM, there is no performance degradation.
-As a result, the simplification of LLR calculation can achieve good performance with a simple analysis.
+The same performance comparison obtained on a Gaussian channel is performed on a Rayleigh channel for 16-QAM (figure 3).